-- 1. Each activity for which funding is sought under this announcement must be included in, and be consistent with, a Multiyear Plan that has been prepared and approved by the applicant and reviewed and accepted by Treasury.
-The required fillable forms, the RESTORE Direct Component Multiyear Plan Narrative and the RESTORE Direct Component Matrix, as well as other instructions for completing the Multiyear Plan, may be found on Treasury's RESTORE Act Direct Component website. - 2.
-Each applicant must complete an Operational Self-Assessment and must update and submit the Operational Self-Assessment annually by June 30.
-Annual Operational Self-Assessments must be reviewed and accepted by Treasury before funds may be awarded for an application under this announcement.
-The required format and fillable form for the Operational Self-Assessment, as well as instructions for completing it, may be found on Treasury's RESTORE Act Direct Component website. - 3.
-As part of its first application, each Louisiana parish must certify to the Governor of Louisiana that the parish has a comprehensive land use plan and submit to Treasury a copy of a signed certification that complies with 31 C.F.R § 34.302(f).
-If the parish modifies its comprehensive land use plan, the parish must submit an updated certification. - 4.
-No application may be submitted for a proposed activity that is included in any paid out claim for compensation presented after July 6, 2012, to the Oil Spill Liability Trust Fund. - 5.
-Activities designed to restore or protect natural resources must be based on the best available science as defined in the RESTORE Act and Treasury final rule and clearly demonstrated in the proposed activity description.
-See 31 C.F.R. § 34.2.
+1) Each activity for which funding is sought under this announcement must be included in and be consistent with a Multiyear Plan that has been prepared and approved by the applicant and reviewed and accepted by Treasury.
+This requirement does not apply to applications for planning assistance funding needed to prepare the Multiyear Plan.
+The required fillable forms, the RESTORE Direct Component Multiyear Plan Narrative and the RESTORE Direct Component

+- Matrix, as well as other instructions for completing the Multiyear Plan, may be found on Treasury's RESTORE Act Direct Component website. - 2) Each applicant must complete an Operational Self-Assessment and must update and submit the Operational Self-Assessment annually by June 30.
+Annual Operational Self-Assessments must be reviewed and accepted by Treasury before a grant may be awarded to an eligible applicant under this announcement.
+The required format and fillable form for the Operational Self-Assessment, as well as instructions for completing it, may be found on Treasury's RESTORE Act Direct Component website. - 3) As part of its first application, each Louisiana parish must certify to the Governor of Louisiana that the parish has a comprehensive land use plan and submit to Treasury a copy of a signed certification that complies with 31 CFR § 34.302(f).
+If the parish modifies its comprehensive land use plan, the parish must submit an updated certification. - 4) No application may be submitted for a proposed activity that is included in any paid out claim for compensation presented after July 6, 2012, to the Oil Spill Liability Trust Fund. - 5) Activities designed to restore or protect natural resources must be based on the best available science as defined in the RESTORE Act and Treasury's implementing regulations at 31 CFR § 34.2 and clearly demonstrated in the proposed activity description.